roy3177/namegen-eks-devops/README.md

 A Random Name Generator application deployed on **Amazon EKS**, demonstrating a full DevOps workflow: containerization, Infrastructure as Code, Kubernetes, and CI/CD.

 This is a **DevOps project** — the focus is the infrastructure and deployment pipeline, not the application itself.
-The application (Node.js + Express + MongoDB) is based on [reselbob/random-name-gen-app](https://github.com/reselbob/random-name-gen-app).

 ---

 ## Architecture